AnimGol/Genius/README.md

 # Text Analysis Program - README

 ## Introduction: What does the program do?

-This Program connects to our SQLite relational database named "Genius" and can analyze different texts provided there.
-Then the text can be analyzed for emotions and most frequent words.
-- It can also search in the texts to find out in which texts a certain emotion appeared more than a specific percentage.
+This program is designed for researchers, linguists, or anyone interested in text analysis.
+It analyze texts for emotional content and word frequency and provide the results in visualized formats.
+It can also search in the texts to find out in which texts a particular emotion appeared more than a specific percentage.

+Here are some of the features of this program:
+- In this program, Standardized Gutenberg Project Corpus (SGPC) was used to collect necessary files in our database named "Genius" which is a SQLite relational database and is used to analyze different texts provided there.
-The program uses GUI and contains a user-management system.
+- The program uses GUI (FastAPI) and contains a user-management system.
 After a successful login, users can use the program and see the analysis.
-The program uses the NRC Emotion Lexicon for analyzing emotions.
+- The program uses the NRC Emotion Lexicon to analyze emotions.
-Standardized Gutenberg Project Corpus (SGPC) was used to collect necessary files in our database.

 ## Requirements